grandeurkoe/obsidian-vault/Data Structure and Algorithms/Big O/What is Big O.md

 O(n) is the most common Big O notation you will find.

+The performance is directly proportional to the size of the input.

 Common in algorithms with a `for` or a `while` loop.

 O(n) is of fair complexity.